DigitalHarborFoundation/culture/markdown.md

 ---

 # Learn how to learn; learn to love learning; learn to apply learning
-Anything tech tool we teach today is likely going to be obsolute before long.
+Any tech tool we teach today is likely going to be obsolete before long.
 We embrace this and instead use every opportunity teaching a specific thing to instead teach the underlying skills, approach, and foster the passion, purpose, and process of learning itself.
 If we fail at doing this, nothing else we teach them will help them for very long.

 ---

 # Learn to volunteer, volunteer to learn
 If you don't know how to do something you should volunteer to learn.
-When an organization needs a thing that means it hasn't found a way to pay for it.
-This lack of funding can actually become an opportunity for you as it means the organization will gladly take a risk by accepting help from an unproven individual who volunteers with an interest in learning.
+When an organization needs a thing that often means it hasn't found a way to pay for it.
+This lack of funding can actually become an opportunity for you as the organization will sometimes take a risk by accepting help from an unproven individual who volunteers with an interest in learning.

 ---

 # Three Before Me
-Whenever you have a question, do three things before asking up.
+Whenever you have a question, do three things to try to find the answer before asking up.

 ---